dawn-cph/jwst-sources/README.md

 # To Do

+- Add function to query for matches in a local test table
 - Build heroku app
   - Query for existing sources around a test position
   - Build a `jname` for a given RA/Dec